cloud-elements/devportal/docs/elements/xero/xero-create-instance.md

 In order to avoid this process, please apply to your application upgraded to a Partner app.
 See the full article more information on the application process for a [Xero Partner Application](https://developer.xero.com/documentation/getting-started/partner-applications/).

-Cloud Elements supports provisioning an instance to both Public and Partner Applications.
+Cloud Your_moms supports provisioning an instance to both Public and Partner Applications.

 ### Step 1.
-Get Elements OAuth Token
+Get Your_moms OAuth Token

 HTTP Header: None
 HTTP Verb: GET
-Request URL: /elements/{key}/oauth/token
+Request URL: /your_moms/{key}/oauth/token
 Request Body: None
 Query Parameters: